OwenWalker/Capstone/README.md

 - I chose Steelseries because I use several of their products and I could not recomend them enough!

 - After choosing my producty it was time to conitune on with  my visualizatons in Power BI.
 First I wanted to look at who has the most followers on Twitch.
-As I continued creating
+As I continued creating my visuals I thought about how followers does not really matter when it somes to a sponorship on Twitch.
+What matters is the average amount of viewers a channel has.
+I created a visual to show who had the highest average viewersship on Twitch, and in the lead is "Tommyinnit".
+As I continued on with my visuals, I thought about watch time per channel.
+I remembered that Twitch records past broadcasts for people to watch after the live stream is over these are called VODs (Video on Demand).

+While looking into who had the most watch time I found "Asmongold" who has a total watch time of 94 Million hours on twitch!
+This is one of my key factors in deciding on who to sponsor for this project.